ecklab/ecklab.github.io/index.md

 *The list above combines Babe Ruth's batting and pitching WAR*

-Those interested in this project should check out [our website](https://eckeraadjustment.web.illinois.edu/#rankings).

-Listen to Daniel Eck and Adrian Burgos Jr.'s discuss our work on the [Effectively Wild podcast](https://podcasts.apple.com/us/podcast/effectively-wild-episode-1954-los-got-physical/id545919715?i=1000593873446) (Eck and Burgos appear at 53:34).
-Daniel Eck also discussed this work on the [Wharton Moneyball podcast](https://embed.acast.com/$/5b69f70c0a0eca0c20692176/11123-cfb-nfl-covid-mlb-eck-thompson) (Eck's appearance starts at 23:45)

 <br>

 ### SEAM method for better batted-ball prediction

+**Web application landing page:** [SEAM: Synthetic Estimated Average Matchup](https://seam.stat.illinois.edu/)

 We developed SEAM (synthetic estimated average matchup) methodology for describing batter versus pitcher matchups in baseball.
 The SEAM method provides confidence regions that reflect where baseballs that are put into play are expected to land.
 Our method is more accurate than similar methods constructed from individual batter spray charts or an individual pitcher's spray chart allowed.
 We estimate that the implementation of SEAM can yield an additional 40 outs over conventional spray charts throughout the course of an MLB season.
-We have developed a [web application](https://seam.stat.illinois.edu/index.html) that implements the SEAM method and provides visualizations.

 Check out Julia Wapner's presentation of the SEAM method at the 2022 SABR Analytics Conference:

 [![](images/SEAMtalk.png)](https://www.youtube.com/watch?v=I4k79lF7O1s&ab_channel=SABRvideos)

-Colin Alberts Master's thesis presents fielder placement optimization approaches that are downstream of SEAM.
+Colin Alberts [Master's thesis](https://github.com/colalb1/SEAM-Fielder-Optimization) explores fielder placement optimization approaches that are downstream of SEAM.

 <br>